Francesco Zappa: Life

 Little is known about Zappa's early life.
 Zappa was first employed by the Sicilian Count Catani, to whom he dedicated his first work, 6 Trio sonatas.
 He worked for the Duke of York, giving him music lessons during the Duke's stay in Italy, from November 1763 to the middle of 1764, listing himself as maestro di (musica) to the Duke on the title page of his Trio sonatas Opus 2.

-In mid-1764, Zappa and compatriot Ricci embarked on a tour of Europe, visiting Dresden, Frankfurt, Mainz and Mannheim.
+In mid-1764, Zappa embarked on a tour of Europe with his friend Francesco Pasquale Ricci, visiting Dresden, Frankfurt, Mainz and Mannheim.
 In September 1764, the two performed concerts around the Netherlands.
-In this period, Zappa established himself in The Hague, where he was subsequently employed by the Court of the Prince of Orange with regularity for the next four decades, first appearing on the payroll for the court's Winter concert season in 1766.
+At the conclusion of this tour, Zappa established himself in The Hague, where he was subsequently employed by the Court of the Prince of Orange with regularity for the next four decades, first appearing on the payroll for the court's Winter concert season in 1766.

 In 1771 he played a series of concerts in Germany, visiting Danzig and, on 22 September, Frankfurt am Main.
 It is likely that he was also active in Paris in the 1770s.
 According to Mendel (1879), he undertook another tour of Germany in 1781, and with "his gentle and beautiful sound" inspired wonder in all who listened.

 At the end of the 1780s Zappa was still gainfully employed as a music master based in The Hague (Maître de musique à la Haye), as noted in the 1788 manuscript of his Quartetto concertante.
 Other documentation confirms his continued presence in the city.
 He received a permanent Dutch residence permit on 1 August 1791.

 In The Hague's Binnenhof on 2 November 1794, Zappa played in the court's last concert before the stadholder's family abdicated, fleeing to England in the face of the invading French army, which put an end to the court's music programme.